TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Here, too, applies: If no controller or extension is set, the actual context is kept.

 This procedure can be done multiple times when calling a page.
-There is the risk, though, that the process runs into an infinite loop (A redirects to B, B redirects to A again).
+The risk, though, is that the process runs into an infinite loop (A redirects to B, B redirects to A again).
 In this case, Extbase stops the processing after some steps.

 There is another important difference between the redirect methods.
 Using the :php:`ForwardResponse()` to redirect, new objects will not (yet) be persisted to database.
-They will be persisted on the end of the request-response-cycle.
-Therefore no UID has been assigned to a new object yet and therefore the transcription to a URL parameter fails.
+They will be persisted at the end of the request-response-cycle.
+Therefore no UID has been assigned to a new object yet, and therefore the transcription to a URL parameter fails.
 You can manually trigger the persisting before you return the :php:`ForwardResponse`, by using :php:`$persistenceManager->persistAll()`, though.

 When calling the method :php:`createAction(),` we already described the case of all Arguments being valid.
-But what happens, if a frontend user inserts invalid data - or even manipulates the form to deliberately attack the website?
+But what happens if a frontend user inserts invalid data or even manipulates the form to attack the website deliberately?

 .. tip::